nroldanf/infiniteremixer/README.md

 Infinite Remixer is a Python application that creates remixes, patching together multiple songs.

-## Installation
-To install the package, move to the root of the repo and type in the console:

-`$ pip install .`

-If you plan to develop the package further, install the package in editable mode also installing the packages necessary to run unittests:

-`$ pip install -e .[test]`

 ## Testing
 To run unittests, issue the following command from the root of the repo:

 `$ pytest`

 ## Package structure
 The package is divided into 4 sub-packages: